openfaas/docs/docs/architecture/production.md

 ### TLS

-Depending on your infrastructure or cloud provider you may chose to add TLS termination in your LoadBalancer, with some other external software or hardware or in the IngressController's configuration.
+Depending on your infrastructure or cloud provider you may choose to add TLS termination in your LoadBalancer, with some other external software or hardware or in the IngressController's configuration.
 For public-facing OpenFaaS installations the maintainers recommend the use of [cert-manager from JetStack](https://github.com/jetstack/cert-manager).

 ### Configure NetworkPolicy